-- 1. During the academic year 2021-2022, a student may exceptionally be admitted to the master of Philosophy if: - a) s/he has obtained at least 162 EC in the bachelor in Philosophy; or - b) s/he has obtained at least 162 EC in the bachelor in Philosophy of a Specific Discipline; or - c) s/he has obtained at least 162 EC of a bachelor degree in another discipline than philosophy including a total of 60 EC (minor excluded) for courses in philosophy belonging to the main programme itself; and: - d) s/he has obtained and delivered to the examination board a written statement by her/his supervisor in the Ba-programme that progress on the bachelor thesis or other type of graduation project for the bachelor programme has been finalised to an extent that at least 50 % of the work in research and writing has been done. - e) If the bachelor degree is not obtained before 31 August 2022, the possibility to follow master-level courses and master-level examinations will be terminated. - 2.
-The Examination Board decides on the admission as specified in paragraph 1 of this Article
+- 1. During the academic year 2022-2023, students may exceptionally be admitted to the master of Philosophy if: - a) they have obtained at least 162 EC in the bachelor in Philosophy; or - b) they have obtained at least 162 EC in the bachelor in Philosophy of a Specific Discipline; or - c) they have obtained at least 162 EC of a bachelor degree in another discipline than philosophy including a total of 60 EC (minor excluded) for courses in philosophy belonging to the main programme itself; and: - d) they have obtained and delivered to the examination board a written statement by their supervisor in the Ba-programme that progress on the bachelor thesis or other type of graduation project for the bachelor programme has been finalised to an extent that at least 50 % of the work in research and writing has been done. - e) the bachelor degree is not obtained before 31 August 2023, the possibility to follow master-level courses and master-level examinations will be terminated. - 2.
+The Examination Board decides on the admission as specified in paragraph 1 of this Article.